openfacade/http-facade/README.md

 ### Installation

+By default, the `HttpClientFacade` uses the built-in HTTP engine provided by the JDK.
+It automatically selects the appropriate implementation based on the Java version, supporting both Java 8 and Java 11+.
+However, if you wish to use a specific HTTP engine like `OkHttp` or `AsyncHttpClient`, you'll need to add the corresponding dependencies.

+#### Maven

-Add the following dependency to your `pom.xml` if you're using Maven:
+Add the following dependency to your `pom.xml` to include the default `http-facade`:

 ```xml
 <dependency>